 If there is something I have taken away from the experiences I described above, it is that peer feedback gives authors an opportunity to learn.
 I take this to mean that that providing feedback should be an opportunity to teach.
 Good teachers point at their learners’ strengths, and the papers we receive as reviewers must have some redeeming features, if they made it past initial screening by the journal’s editor.
 Building on these strengths is often a better way to improve the standards of academic publications than pointing out weaknesses.

 - This post of mine describes what happens when an article is submitted to a journal.

 - Here’s some advice on how to respond to peer-reviewer comments.

 - Sometimes Reviewer 2 will ask you to cite their papers.
 Stephen Heard (Scientist Sees Squirrel) has some useful suggestions for dealing with this situation.

 - If you’re interested in writing peer reviews, the LSE Impact of Social Sciences blog has some good tips.

 I hope that your own experiences with peer review have been more fortunate, or at least that you have found ways of deriving from them useful lessons, which helped you to develop your papers and yourselves as academics.
-By the way, I’d really be keen to read any stories about peer review that you might want to share, which might be relevant to at my forthcoming workshop.
-Do feel free to join in, either by adding a comment in the space below, or by sending me an email.
+When I originally wrote this post, in May 2018, I asked readers to chime in with your own peer review experiences, which I wanted to use in the upcoming workshop.
+Although the workshop is now on the past, I am still keen on reading about any experiences that you might want to share, so please feel free to add a comment in the space below or get in touch.